About the Services

 You can also use ADF by importing SQL Server Integration Services (SSIS) packages.

-Skyvia is a no-code cloud data integration platform which supports a big variety of data integration scenarios including ETL, ELT, Reverse ETL, data migration, one way and bi-directional data sync, workflows automation, etc. It was created by Devart in 2014 to boost data-related performance: cloud data integration, backup and management.
+Skyvia is a no-code cloud data integration platform for many data integration scenarios.
+It’s an all-rounder tool for ETL, ELT, Reverse ETL, data migration, one-way and bi-directional data sync, workflow automation, and more.
+Devart launched this fantastic product in 2014 for cloud data integration and backup.

-Skyvia has flexible pricing plans for each product, making it applicable for businesses of all sizes, from a small startup to an enterprise company.
-Also, Skyvia's freemium model allows users to start using it with a completely free plan and then decide if further upgrade is needed.
+Skyvia has flexible pricing plans perfect for small startups and large enterprises.
+So, it makes it applicable to businesses of all sizes.
+Also, Skyvia’s freemium model allows users to start using it now and then decide if they need to upgrade later.

-It is hosted in a Microsoft Azure cloud which provides the best data security and complies with a wide set of security standards including SOC 2, ISO 27001, and many others.
+The safety of your data is also our prime concern.
+So, we hosted it in Microsoft Azure cloud, providing the best data security and privacy.
+It complies with a wide set of security standards, including SOC 2, ISO 27001, and many others.

 |Focus||ETL, ELT, and Reverse ETL.||ETL, ELT, Reverse ETL, streaming.||Data ingestion, ELT, ETL, reverse ETL, data sync, workflow automation.|